cbranan/Anti-Forensics/Final Report.md

 | *Section 2: Data Deletion*    | 33% | 33% | 33% |
 | *Section 3: Data Alteration*  | 70% | 52% | 48% |
 | **Total Score:**              | **53%** | **47%** | **46%** |

+### Analysis of Findings

+After evaluation of anti-forensic impact on out forensic toolkits, we discovered several Universal Deficiencies that need to be addressed.
+A major weakness in each of our toolkits was that there is no support for steganalysis.
+As a result, and carrier files were not found to contain hidden information, meaning that the hidden data was never implied or discovered.
+Our toolkits universally struggled with slack space if the data was not hidden in unallocated space.
+By using any hex editor and a program to find the end of the used file, anyone can write data in slack space at the end of the file and go undetected.

+Our tools had deleted data support, however, society's technological limitations does not have an answer to overwritten data.
+As a result, all of the anti-forensic techniques involving different overpasses became unrecoverable globally.
+Cryptanalysis is also a major weakness, as our tools could find the volumes but had no way to detect they were encrypted or break the encryption to recover the data.
+Finally, these forensic toolkits need a way to find and recover changes to meta data and file signatures to recovery the actual data.